It’s the start of a new year, and there’s no time like now to make a few changes in your life that will help animals, people and the planet.

 Resources get re-used, which means fewer new resources are needed in the first place, it usually takes less energy to recycle than it takes to make something from new, and of course more things recycled means less waste in huge landfill sites.

-Our advice is to get your kitchen at home, office or school set up with recycling bins so it’s even easier.
+Our advice is to get your kitchen at home, office or school set up with recycling bins so it’s really easy to do.
 Clearly labelled, you can just pop your rubbish in the right bin and hey presto!
-It’s already sorted and ready for the rubbish collectors to get.
+It’s already sorted and ready for the recycling collectors to get.

 If you aren’t in the habit of turning the lights off when you leave a room, then now is the perfect time to start.
 It can save lots of energy that is otherwise being wasted lighting a room that no-one is in.
 One of the complaints in the past was that eco-friendly lightbulbs took time to warm up to full brightness, but they are far quicker now so there are no excuses!